JLHOLM/Jigsaw/README.md

 <img alt="example-dataset" src="https://user-images.githubusercontent.com/8730447/32694951-2f491140-c71c-11e7-84e0-560a1007bf7c.png">

 In this dataset, we can see that Bob Dylan and Robert Dylan are the same person.
 Furthermore, we can see that not _all_ data is required for us to come to that deduction.
 Visually we can conclude that the two are the same, but it's much more difficult for a computer to do the same.

+This is a classic example of data matching.
+Data matching refers to the process of identifying when two entities are the same entity, such as whether or not two tuples (Bob Dylan, California, 1941/05/24) and (Bob Dilon, CA, 1941/05/24) refer to the same real-world identity.
+This problem is also referred to as record linkage, entity matching, deduplication, etc.

 #### Levenshtein Distance
 One method we could use to assist in arriving at a conclusion is to utilize the [Levenshtein distance string metric algorithm](https://en.wikipedia.org/wiki/Levenshtein_distance) to provide weighted values on our data.